NORTHROP ALPHA 2 NC933Y

 flown by TWA.
 On November 29, 1933 it suffered yet

-a third accident at Indianapolis, IN.
+a fourth accident at Indianapolis, IN.
 The fuselage

 was buckled at the rear.